 It provides a strong foundation for a RELAW project when an Indigenous nation has a plan or vision of what is next for them – what will bring them closer to engaging with their own laws and ensuring their laws are respected.

-For West Coast, some current priority areas of focus for RELAW projects include: climate change, water governance, marine and coastal stewardship law, regional assessment and planning, and Indigenous protected and conserved areas.
+For West Coast, some current priority areas of focus for RELAW projects include: climate change, water governance, fisheries management, marine and coastal stewardship law, regional assessment and planning, and Indigenous protected and conserved areas.

 Nations are welcome to nominate one or more individuals to participate in the RELAW Co-learning Program without undertaking a full RELAW Learning Partnership Project.
 You may wish to consider doing so if, for example: